 Let’s look at those claims:

 Have Elvis Presley’s religious recordings sold 300,000,000 copies in the US?
-The total number of sales of gospel records in the US—singles, EPs, albums, compilations—as certified by the RIAA with Gold and Platinum Record Awards shows a total of 12,500,000 unit sold.
+The total number of sales of gospel records in the US—singles, EPs, and albums—as certified by the RIAA with Gold and Platinum Record Awards amounts to 12,500,000 units.

 I would love to meet the person that found the paperwork that shows the other 287,500,000 sales.